Toy store: Economics

 Today, toy stores face competition from the online toy market.
 As a result, many large toy retailers have been rendered bankrupt.
 These competing websites include Amazon or eBay.
 Toys "R" Us cut prices in an attempt to compete, but it ultimately ended in failure.
 As Jeff P. Bezos explained, "For a toy store to survive, they've got to create the kind of fun that Amazon can't."
 Toy Stores that adopt this model by increasing in-store interactivity have been more successful in maintaining business.
 Another model many stores have adopted is an online alternative, specifically for the individual retailer.

-Controversies
+Gender-based marketing

 There can be a large gender bias for the marketing of certain products.
 This includes using color to market products to a certain gender, or only showing one gender to market to that specific demographic.
 On the U.S. Disney Store website, the toys for boys are predominantly red, black, brown, or grey, while the toys for girls are mostly pink or purple.
 However, the toys meant for both boys and girls were mostly of the same color palette as the toys for boys.